ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/02-RFundamentals.md

 ### The Utility and Components of RStudio

 RStudio is a very useful software program that allows you to work with the R programming language using a convienient user interface (UI).
-The interface for RStudio has four main components: source, console, environment/history, files/plots/packages/help.
+The interface for RStudio has four main components:
+- source
+- console
+- environment/history
+- files/plots/packages/help

 ![Components of the RStudio User Interface](../fig/r-studio.png){: width="800" }
 *[Image source][componentsRStudio]*